SG-73/Devsprint_ChromaticAberration/README.md

 4. Harshaja Agnihotri     hn-agnihotri29
 5. Anish Chakraborty      StructAnish

 We are building a webpage based on student community.
-This webpage not only help many student but also the people in community.
+This webpage not only help many students but also the people in community.